 I've written several books, articles, encyclopedia entries, and popular columns.
 The University of Illinois Press has information about Anglicans in Canada: Controversy and Identity in Historical Perspective.

 I'm married to a United Church minister.
-We have two daughters, and three granddaughters.
+We have two daughters and four grandchildren.